pyta-uoft/website/index.md

 ### Redefined outer name (W0621) {#W0621}

 This error occurs when you are trying to redefine a variable name that has already been defined in the outer scope.
-For example, this error will occurs when you have a local name identical to a global name.
-The local name takes precedence. but it hides the global name, makes it no longer accessible.
+For example, this error will occur when you have a local name identical to a global name.
+The local name takes precedence, but it hides the global name, making it no longer accessible.

+Note that the outer name is not accessible *anywhere* in the function where it is redefined, even before the redefinition.

 ~~~~ {include="W0621_redefined_outer_name"}
 ~~~~